flamedeck-org/flamedeck/docs/stripe-architecture.md

 ## 4. Frontend Interaction

 *   **Pricing Page (`PricingTable.tsx`) & Upgrade Modal (`UpgradeModal.tsx`):**
+    *   "Upgrade to Pro" / "Get Started" buttons on the `PricingTable.tsx`:
+        *   The "Pro" tier's "Get Started" button is now active.
+        *   When clicked, it stores `flamedeck_selected_plan: 'pro'` in `sessionStorage` to indicate the user's intent.
+        *   It then redirects the user to the login page (or sign-up flow).
+    *   The `UpgradeModal.tsx` is used for in-app upgrades when the user is already logged in and browsing the application.
-    *   "Upgrade to Pro" / "Get Started" buttons call the `create-stripe-checkout-session` Edge Function, passing the current path as `returnPath` for the cancel URL.
+    *   Both initiate a call to the `create-stripe-checkout-session` Edge Function, passing the Pro plan's ID and the current path as `returnPath` (for the modal) or a default path (for the new onboarding flow) for the cancel/success URL construction.
     *   On receiving the session ID/URL, redirects the user to Stripe Checkout using `@stripe/stripe-js`.
 *   **Payment Outcome Pages (`PaymentSuccessPage.tsx`, `PaymentCancelPage.tsx`):**
     *   Routed in `App.tsx` and wrapped in `Layout` and `AuthGuard`.